The date is Jan 25, 2023, but some centers and institutes have earlier dates so check with them.

 Any researcher submitting a proposal to NIH on or after January 25, 2023.
-This includes researchers all over the University of Utah campus.
-In addition new policies exist for specific situations:
+This includes researchers from all over the University of Utah campus.
+All research funded (in part or entirely) by NIH, e.g. extramural grants, contracts, intramural research grants, or any other NIH funding mechanisms.
+The policy does not apply to grants not generating data, i.e., training grants and infrastructure development.
+In addition, new policies exist for specific situations:

-The DMS is the documentation of the work you have always performed prior to submitting any other NIH grant to determine costs and timeline, for example –
+The DMS plan is the documentation of the work you have always performed prior to submitting any other NIH grant to determine costs and timeline, for example:

 In short, the NIH believes that sharing scientific data accelerates biomedical research discovery, in part, by enabling validation of research results, providing accessibility to high-value datasets, and promoting data reuse for future research studies.
 In addition, the world has been moving towards open research/science which means freely sharing the results of all research.
 UNESCO signed the Recommendation on Open Science in November 2021.